JaysonPye/Journal/2025/kidsup.md

 ## Backlog for May is as per the google doc

-### TLDR what's done lately
-- Homework sorted
-- Notifications fixed (found more bugs here)
-- Many failing tests fixed.
-- Bulk billing spreadsheet done
-- Some security updates added - Still many more updates to do with both apps. probably have a whole day of playing with this.
-- Parties added
-- Party/Seasonals can add an icon or default to the all_levels svg (can tell me if u want another default)
-- Payment bug finding mission
-- Found Leroy's payment issues and made changes so that invoices can no longer be edited ever after confirmation
-- Users assign to org now
-- Removed classes from views (I believe)
-- Bug with extensions found & fixed for Leroy
-- Photo footer autos to on for parties
-- Fixed jp site text stuff and privacy policy
-- PDF generation for report cards, this was super annoying cuz I had to spin it up in headless chrome and copy the base64 image out.
-- Report cards batches - headless issues with sigterm kill
-- policies

 ## Dump of things that need to change in seasonal